How to Measure AI ROI: A KPI Framework for Mid-Market Leaders

 Bottom Line

-An AI project without agreed KPIs before the build starts is not an investment.
-It is a deferred recognition of loss.
+An AI project without agreed KPIs before the build starts is a deferred recognition of loss dressed as an investment.

 The Tool That Worked and Changed Nothing